synapta/wmch-interactive-maps/README.md

 Both the app.js and screenshot.js must be running at the same time.

-### Schedule history update
+### Run the cron service

+The cron service will periodically save the results from Wikidata queries of available maps.

+`node cron.js`

+ These snapshots will be displayed on a [timeline](http://apps.socib.es/Leaflet.TimeDimension/examples/).

+#### Change schedule

 Change localconfig.json as you need adding these parameters:

-- cronTime: when to execute in `seconds minutes hours ...` format
+- cronTime: when to execute in `seconds minutes hours ...` cron format.
-- msCronWaitWikidata: milliseconds to wait between each save to History
+- msCronWaitWikidata: milliseconds to wait between each save to History.
+Used to avoid ban from Wikidata servers.
 - historyTimelineLimit: how many History records will be displayed on the timeline?
-0 = disable History
+0 = disable History and show only current result, without time slider.

 Examples how to set these values are on `localconfig.example.json`.